briamkin/corp/dbt_coding_conventions.md

 * When using Jinja delimiters, use spaces on the inside of your delimiter, like `{{ this }}` instead of `{{this}}`
 * Use newlines to visually indicate logical blocks of Jinja

-## Testing

-- Every subdirectory should contain a `schema.yml` file, in which each model in the subdirectory is tested.
-- At minimum, unique and foreign key constraints should be tested (if applicable)
-- Any failing tests should be fixed or explained prior to requesting a review